Industry Guide for the labelling of cosmetics

 3. eliminated by specified limitations on the usage of the cosmetic.

-CONTAINER - Section 2 of the Consumer Packaging and Labelling Act - A receptacle, package, wrapper, or confining band in which a product is offered for sale.
-This does not include the package liner, the shipping container, or any outer wrapping or box that is not customarily displayed to the consumer.
+Container - Section 2 of the Consumer Packaging and Labelling Act - A receptacle, package, wrapper or confining band in which a product is offered for sale but does not include package liners or shipping containers or any outer wrapping or box that is not customarily displayed to the consumer.

-COSMETIC - Section 2 of the Food and Drugs Act - Includes any substance, or mixture of substances, that is manufactured, sold, or represented for use in cleansing, improving, or altering the complexion, skin, hair, or teeth.
+Cosmetic - Section 2 of the Food and Drugs Act - Includes any substance or mixture of substances manufactured, sold or represented for use in cleansing, improving or altering the complexion, skin, hair or teeth, and includes deodorants and perfumes.

-DRUG - Section 2 of the Food and Drugs Act -Includes any substance, or mixture of substances, that is manufactured, sold, or represented for use in:
+Drug - Section 2 of the Food and Drugs Act - Includes any substance or mixture of substances manufactured, sold or represented for use in:

-1. the diagnosis, treatment, mitigation or prevention of a disease, disorder, abnormal physical state, or the symptoms thereof, in humans or animals;
+1. the diagnosis, treatment, mitigation or prevention of a disease, disorder or abnormal physical state, or its symptoms, in human beings or animals;

-IDENTITY - As referred in Paragraph 20(b) of the Cosmetic Regulations - The common name or generic name of a cosmetic (e.g. shampoo) or a statement of a cosmetic’s function (e.g. body scrub) must be indicated on the label.
+Identity - As referred in Paragraph 20(b) of the Cosmetic Regulations - The identity of the cosmetic in terms of its common or generic name (e.g. shampoo) or a statement in terms of its function (e.g. body scrub) must be indicated on the label.

 If the identity of a cosmetic is obvious, it does not have to be indicated.
 (This exception is not noted in the definition of identity that appears in Subparagraph 10(b) (ii) of the Consumer Packaging and Labelling Act.)